 - Inspire your team to be dedicated to your company’s goals

-A business strategy is useless without an action plan that outlines how and when set goals will be met.
+A business strategy is no good if it doesn't include an action plan that outlines how and when set goals will be met.
 When establishing your action plan, make sure your steps are definite, measurable and achievable.

-Once your action plan has been established, assign accountability for each action step and identify those that will be supporting them.
-Making an individual or team responsible for a particular task, eliminates the confusion of who is responsible for what, and allows the individual/s to take pride and satisfaction in a job well done.
+Once your action plan is clear, then assign accountability for each action step and identify those that will be supporting them.
+Making an individual or team responsible for a particular task eliminates the confusion of who is responsible for what, and allows the individual/s to take pride and satisfaction in a job well done.

-KPIs are critical elements of your business strategy, as they are the key indicators of whether you are succeeding in meeting your goals, visions and missions.
-Set KPIs, and update and track them on a regular basis.
+KPIs are critical elements of your business strategy, as they tell you whether you're meeting your goals, vision and mission.
+Set KPIs and track them on a regular basis.
 This ensures you will have accurate updates on the progress and success of each of your projects.

 What is a Marketing Strategy?

-Your business strategy is in place – operations are running smoothly, staff are motivated and KPIs have been set – now it is time to meet those goals.
-Your marketing strategy is the road map of marketing activities that will help you achieve your business goals.
+Your business strategy is in place – operations are clear, staff are motivated and KPIs have been set.
+Congratulations!
+Now it's time to put marketing to work to help achieve your business goals.

-You have already established your target market, now you need to decide how your company intends to position itself in that market.
-Focus on your niche, and determine how you will engage your chosen market and grow market share.
+You have already established your target market, now you need to decide how your company will position itself in that market.
+Focus on a niche, and determine how you will engage your chosen market and grow market share.

 Every customer is different.
 They have varying needs, wants and challenges.
 Nevertheless, only 44% of B2B marketers use buyer personas.2 Defining customer personas isn’t a complicated task, and it’s critical.
 Not understanding your buyer personas will lead to a generalized marketing strategy that won’t speak to anyone.

 Identify what makes your company stand out from the crowd.
 If you don’t clearly define your competitive advantage, your marketing will end up as just a lot of noise in the marketplace.
 Too many companies don’t realize this and end up wasting a lot of time and money.
-For tips on identifying your competitive advantage, read our blog here.
+For tips, read How to Improve Marketing Messages with Competitive Advantage.

-Your marketing strategy sets the tone for the tactics you use.
-Your tactics should be built around meeting your business objectives, and should include a solid foundation of a website, content marketing, advertising, promotions, social media and public relations activities.
+Your marketing strategy sets the tone for the marketing methods, or marketing tactics, that you use.
+Your marketing methods should be built around meeting your business objectives, and should include a solid foundation of a website, content marketing, advertising, promotions, social media and public relations activities.
 These will help you

 broaden your reach, boost your customer base, and ultimately, drive revenue.
 Putting a tactical plan into action is something every B2B company needs to learn how to do.
 A successful plan will always keep your company’s long-term goals in sight and be instrumental in dealing with, and evolving with, changes to the market place.